prodrigues/home-setup/terminal/README.md

 ## Installation

 Before installing, pay attention to the following requirements:
 - I'm using [vim](http://www.vim.org) as the default editor when using git on the command line, so you **must have vim installed**.
-If you want to use another editor you'll have to change the *[core] section* of the .gitignoe file.
+If you want to use another editor you'll have to change the *[core] section* of the .gitignore file.

 Now, to install the setup: